 Confidential Information shall not include information that: (a) is or becomes publicly available through no fault of the Receiving Party; (b) was known to the Receiving Party prior to disclosure; (c) is independently developed by the Receiving Party without use of the Confidential Information; or (d) is rightfully obtained from a third party without restriction on disclosure.

-4. Term and Termination
+4. Term and Termination (as amended)

 This Agreement shall remain in effect for a period of two (2) years from the Effective Date, January 15, 2025.
 Either Party may terminate this Agreement upon thirty (30) days' written notice to the other Party.
 The obligations of confidentiality shall survive termination for a period of five (5) years.